Profitbase/Episode-Docs/articles/invision/docs/package/develop-package/create-package-upgrade/create-package-upgrade-using-vs.md

----
-title: "Create Package Upgrade using Visual Studio"
+# Create Package Upgrade using Visual Studio
-metaKeys: "package upgrade"
-folderOnly: "false"
-pageIndex: 1
----

 This topic describes how to create a Package Upgrade using Visual Studio.

-### Project template and dotnet commands
+## Project template and dotnet commands

 <br/>